shubhamprshr-tamu/Reweighted-Behavior-Cloning/README.md

 Repository that holds code for for CSCE: 689 Deep Reinforcement Learning's Course Project.
 Here we briefly go over the different parts of the repository.

 # Authors
-1. Shubham Parashar (shubhamprshr@tamu.edu), UIN: 532008699
+1. Shubham Parashar (shubhamprshr@tamu.edu)
-2. Vijay Anand Raghava Kanakagiri (vijay7anand@tamu.edu), UIN: 933004894
+2. Vijay Anand Raghava Kanakagiri (vijay7anand@tamu.edu)

 # Overview
 The repo contains source code for our project, Reweighted-Behavior-Cloning.
 We derive motivation from the following repos: